 - Be respectful and mindful of the natural surroundings, structures, and grounds.
 Carry out what you carry in and leave everything cleaner than you found it.

-- Be at ease with sharing space with bugs, squirrels, rabbits, other critters etc.
+- Be at ease with sharing space with bugs, squirrels, rabbits, and other critters

 - Be able to safely light and maintain a wood fire.